Industrial woodworking machine with dust extraction tubes in a spacious workshop with tools and materials.

 • The dust adheres to machinery and causes it to malfunction.

-• Installation of a dust collector system can minimize the health risks associated with wood dust.
+• The installation of a dust collector system can minimize the health risks associated with wood dust.

-• It works as an additional safety parameter, both for the facility as well as the technicians.
+• It works as an additional safety parameter, both for the facility and the technicians.

 • Installation of a dust collector system complies with the OSHA standards.